Best Day Trips from New Orleans Under Three Hours

 Drive Time: 1 hour 10 minutes +

-• Bay St. Louis: Go on a ghost ride, find your patch of beach from miles to choose from, or take a walking tour of filming sites for the Robert Redford classic This Property Is Condemned in charming Bay St. Louis.
+• Bay St. Louis: Go on a ghost ride or take a walking tour of filming sites for the Robert Redford classic This Property Is Condemned in charming Bay St. Louis.
 You can be there in about an hour and 10 minutes from New Orleans.

 • Gulfport: Charter a fishing boat, spend the afternoon at Jones Park, and snap a pic of that giant rocking chair.
-If you’re with the kids, don’t miss the Lynn Meadows Discovery Center, a hub of interactive learning.
 This one is about an hour and 20 minutes from New Orleans.

-• Biloxi: Biloxi is one of the more well-developed towns along the Gulf, which means you’ll have lots to do to fill the day or a weekend away from New Orleans.
-Head up to the Biloxi Lighthouse, find some nighttime intrigue along the boardwalk, or hit the casinos.
-Biloxi is about an hour and 30 minutes from the city.
+• Biloxi: Head up to the Biloxi Lighthouse, find some nighttime intrigue along the boardwalk, or hit the casinos.
+Biloxi is about an hour and 30 minutes from New Orleans.

 • Ocean Springs: Ocean Springs is part of the Gulf Islands National Seashore, home to blissful beaches, impressive stargazing, and a variety of marine wildlife.
-I hear the camping here is spectacular, but it’s just not me, folks.
 You’ll get there in about an hour and 30 minutes.

 Distance: 81 miles